dillonHe/EasyEDA-Documents/Tutorial_Chinese/Schematic.md

 - *EasyEDA supports multi-documents so please make sure that you are placing the part into the right (active) document.
 The active document is the one with the highlighted tab.*

-- *You can’t place a Schematic symbol into a PCB file, or a PCB Footprint into a schematic.*
+- *You can’t place a Schematic symbol into a PCB file, or a PCB
+-  into a schematic.*

 **Edit**:
 If you want to create your own version of a symbol or footprint then you can open an existing part from the library to use as a template, edit it and then save it to your local **My Parts** library in **Parts** of the Navigation Panel.